MASTERING THE ART OF PAIRING FONTS

 2. FONT VARIETY

 I typically recommend choosing no more than 3 fonts per project.
 If you go overboard with different fonts, your final product can end up a jumbled mess.
-Since nobody wants that, try to keep your font selection to a minimum of 3 different fonts.
+Since nobody wants that, try to keep your font selection to a maximum of 3 different fonts.

 3. FONT PAIRINGS